inferno-framework/inferno-core/docs/writing-tests/assertions-and-results.md

   end
 end
 ```
-Inferno also implements more specific assertion to handle common cases, such as:
+Inferno also implements more specific assertions to handle common cases, such as:
 - Verifying the http status code of a response.
 - Verifying that a string is valid JSON.
 - Validating a FHIR Resource.